OpenBMB/MiniCPM-V/README.md

 - 🕹 **Real-time Multimodal Interaction.**

-  We combine the OmniLMM-12B and GPT-3.5 into a **real-time multimodal interactive assistant**.
+  We combine the OmniLMM-12B and GPT-3.5 (text-only) into a **real-time multimodal interactive assistant**.
 The assistant accepts video streams from the camera and speech streams from the microphone and emits speech output.
 While still primary, we find the model can **replicate some of the fun cases shown in the Gemini Demo video, without any video edition**.

 ### Evaluation